January 24, 2023

 That’s where we will need to enter the URL.

-In the popup, you will see the Default URL.
-Copy it and paste it to the Transport URL in your web container.
+In the popup, you will see the Default URL, copy and paste it to the Server Container URL in your web container.

 Time to test